ericlingit/fastai-notes/lesson04/lesson4v3_video_notes02_tabular.md

 40:45 What are the 10% of cases (for tabular data) that Jeremy won't default to using neural nets?

 Just try both neural nets and random forests to experiment.

+49:14 How to combine NLP tokenized data with tabular data?
+For example, combine IMDB data with meta data related to each film (who the actors are, what year it's made, etc).

+We're not quite up to that yet.
+You can merge different sets of input to various layers of a neural network.
+We might get into that in part 2, but might not have enough time to cover it.

+50:36 Do you think `scikit-learn` and `XGBoost` will become outdated with everyone switching to neural nets?

+No idea.